northvolt/ml-labeling/README.md

 Any defect or anomalies outside of this region are irrelevant and should not be labeled.

-### Good examples
+# Types of defects

-There are 3 categories of defects: anomaly, knurling and foil-anomaly:
+There are 3 categories of defects: anomaly, knurling and foil-anomaly.

 1. anomaly: any fairly obvious dent, hole or scratch in the region of interest, but not on the bare foil:
 ![anomaly](./vision-anomaly-detection/examples/anomaly/2020-07-02T08-42-00.650174555Z.jpg)